Macedonia Company Formation and Why It is Good to Invest

 - The company’s fact of registration will be put on the Central Register of the Republic of Macedonia

-Purchasing a ready-made company in Macedonia
+Purchasing a Ready-made Company in Macedonia

 A lot of business persons would rather shorten their activities, without waiting for the formalities of registration.
 It is normally suitable for investors to choose a ready-made company because it only uses a simple DOO form, and it is already registered.
 Shelf companies have an advantage of fast ownership transfer, no registration, no debts, and the chance of getting local bank credits.
-The accounting history and market credibility of the shelf company matters when loaning from a bank.
+The accounting history and market credibility of the shelf company matter when loaning from a bank.

 Established companies in Macedonia have a 10% tax rate based on the registered income, which is among the lowest in Europe.
 The rate can also be applied to dividends of state companies.
-When it comes to value added tax, this is set at 18% in Macedonia on specific services, activities, and goods.
+When it comes to value-added tax, this is set at 18% in Macedonia on specific services, activities, and goods.
 Since the government is offering incentives and encouragements in the significant sectors of the country, businesses can develop easily.
 That is because they can benefit from tax exemptions, and there is a need to hire an accounting firm that takes care of the firm’s financial operations.
 It does not matter if it is a local or abroad LLC.

 If you have any trouble opening a business in Macedonia, contact 3E Accounting.
 You can even go to us to help you with all steps of Macedonia company formation.